Inspection Reports for

 Visit Reason

-The inspection was conducted to evaluate compliance with regulatory requirements related to the facility's beauty and barber shop area.
+The inspection was conducted to assess compliance with regulatory requirements related to facility features, specifically the beauty and barber shop area.

 Findings

-The facility failed to provide a beauty shop exhaust fan to the outside, which places residents receiving services in the beauty shop at risk for breathing problems.
-This was confirmed by observation and maintenance staff interview.
+The facility failed to provide a beauty shop exhaust fan to the outside, which is required for proper ventilation.
+This deficiency places residents receiving services in the beauty shop at risk for breathing problems.

 Deficiencies (1)